Maneeshaprabha/screen-recorder-app/README.md

-# Network Animation Project
+# Screen Recording App

-A React project that creates a dynamic network animation with nodes and curved connections, inspired by a social network graph visualization.
-The project includes functionality to record the animation as a video.
+A simple React application that allows you to record your screen and download the recording as a video file.

 ## Features
-- **Dynamic Animation**: Add nodes with a button click, with smooth animations for appearance using `react-spring`.
+- Start and stop screen recording with button clicks.
-- **Curved Connections**: Connect nodes with curved lines using SVG `<path>` elements.
+- Preview the recorded video in the browser.
-- **Recording**: Record the animation as a WebM video using the browser's MediaRecorder API via the `recordrtc` library.
+- Download the recording as a WebM file with a timestamped name.
-- **Dark Theme**: Matches the aesthetic of a dark background with colorful nodes and lines.
+- Includes audio recording (optional, enabled by default).

 ## Prerequisites
 - Node.js (v14 or higher) and npm installed.
-- A modern browser (Chrome, Edge, or Firefox) for recording functionality.
+- A modern browser (Chrome, Edge, or Firefox) that supports the MediaRecorder API.

 ## Getting Started